History and Extras

 Many people who freed themselves from slavery as far north as the Carolinas escaped to Florida.
 As early as the mid 1700s, Seminole leaders such as Chief Payne and his brother Billy Bowlegs began offering official refuge in Seminole lands to people escaping colonial slavery.

 In exchange for a place to live where they would be unbothered, the descendants of West Africans entered into a political relationship with Seminole leaders similar to a tribute relationship.
-The Seminoles provided specific areas for escapees and their descendants to build their own self-governed villages and in exchange those villages supplied the Seminole family which had allotted them the land and its inherent protection with some of the food and goods their villages produced.
+The Seminoles provided specific areas for escapees and their descendants to build their own self-governed villages and in exchange those villages supplied the Seminoles with some of the food and goods it produced.
 For many years, this was how the two populations functioned together.
-There was some intermarriage, but first and foremost they operated more as an alliance of distinct small villages than as a single community.
+The groups lived close to one another and intermarriage between them was not uncommon.

 Following an order from President Polk that nullified earlier promised made to the Black Seminoles, John Horse and Wild Cat decided it was time to leave Indian Territory.
 They departed in November 1949, under cover of the hunting season.